meta-introspector/orp/Readme.md

-# 🧩 ORP: a Lightweight Framework for Building ONNX Runtime Pipelines with ORT
+# 🧩 ORP: a Lightweight Rust Framework for Building ONNX Runtime Pipelines with ORT

 ## 💬 Introduction

-`orp` is a lightweight framework designed to simplify the creation and execution of **O**NNX **R**untime **P**ipelines.
-Built on top of [`ort`](https://ort.pyke.io), it provides an simple way to handle data pre- and post-processing, chain multiple ONNX models together, while encouraging code reuse and clarity.
+`orp` is a lightweight framework designed to simplify the creation and execution of **O**NNX **R**untime **P**ipelines in Rust.
+Built on top of the [🦀 `ort`](https://ort.pyke.io) runtime and the [`🔗 composable`](https://github.com/fbilhaut/composable) crate, it provides an simple way to handle data pre- and post-processing, chain multiple ONNX models together, while encouraging code reuse and clarity.

 ## 🔨 Sample Use-Cases